The Jardenea Restaurant at the Melrose Georgetown Hotel

 By now, you know you can eat healthily here without ordering a salad.
 The appetizers and entrees come with ample portions of thoughtfully prepared fresh vegetables.
 But, instead of a salad or a dessert, I will always order a cheese plate when offered.
 At the Jardenea, they combined the cheese with cured meats for a wonderfully diverse platter of tastes and textures that you curate yourself.

 The Cheese and Charcuterie ($12-$17) course listed three cheeses (I ordered the two from Maryland) and three cured meats.
 I was sorely tempted by the house-smoked duck again, this time unadorned, but to get a better sampling I went with the Bresaola, an Italian air-dried and salt-cured beef I hadn’t tasted before.
 I found it very similar to the Spanish cured beef called cecina, and really enjoyed it.
 Picking just three selections ($12) was enough for a couple to share.
 Since I dined alone, I brought the plate to my room and enjoyed the leftovers as lunch the next day.
 With the accompanying fruit, bread and relish, it was a refined and complex combination of texture and taste.
 That and a Jardenea Caesar Salad ($10) would make a perfect meal.

 The ample servings of fresh food carried over to the breakfast menu.
 While there was simpler fare, I ate a hearty “Everything Omelet” ($15) that nearly covered my plate and was stuffed with cheese, vegetables, and meat.
 That with juice and coffee fortified me for a day of museums on the mall.

-So, when you’re in Washington DC, whether as a tourist or on business, not only should you stay at the Melrose Georgetown Hotel, you should sample the creative, fresh dishes at the Jardenea Restaurant too!
+So, when you’re in Washington DC, whether as a tourist or on business, you should not only stay at the Melrose Georgetown Hotel but also sample the creative, fresh dishes at the Jardenea Restaurant!

 Melrose Georgetown Hotel